andreitdr/SethDiscordBot/README.md

   - context - the command context
 - ExecuteDM() - this function will be called if the command is invoked in a DM channel  (optional)
   - context - the command context

+## Note:
+You can create multiple commands, events and slash commands into one single plugin (class library).
+The PluginManager will detect the classes and load them individualy.
+If there are more commands (normal commands, events or slash commands) into a single project (class library) they can use the same resources (a class for example) that is contained within the plugin.

+> Updated: 5.04.2023